With so many things to do in Stratford-Upon-Avon, this charming town is a great way to expand your United Kingdom trip into the English countryside.

 Mary Arden was Shakespeare’s mother and this was the farm where she grew up with her parents and siblings.
 The house was built in the early 1500s by Shakespeare’s grandfather.
 However, the house you see today has undergone many renovations and changes.

-Still, it gives a sense of what Tudor farm life would have been like, animals and all.
+Still, it gives a sense of what life on a farm during Tudor times would have been like, animals and all.
 During your visit, you’ll also have the chance to see birds of prey, craft demonstrations, and historic re-enactments by the staff.
 Just note, Mary Arden’s Farm is closed in the winter.
-It reopens typically in Mid-March until early November.
+It reopens typically in mid-March until early November.
 Entry is included with a Full Story ticket.

 9. Celebrate Shakespeare’s legacy at New Place.

 New Place is where Shakespeare’s home as an adult once stood.
-When he wasn’t in London, he and his family lived in the house that was here from 1597 until his death in 1616.
+When he wasn’t in London, he and his family lived in the house that was here from 1597 until he died in 1616.
 Unfortunately, the house was torn down in the 1750s.

 However, a commemorative garden now marks the site and displays exhibitions that show where the original house once stood, artwork, and interactive activities.
-Entry is included with a Full Story ticket.
+Entry here and to Shakespeare’s School (see below) is included with a Warwickshire Explorer Pass.

 10. Attend school where Shakespeare did.